kyl88/SOVTECH_Skill_Based_Assesment/new-proj/README.md

 ### Frontend features updated

-- Added main components to the project
+- Added main components to the project.
-- Updated form
-- updated timeline
+- Added LinkedIn and Github links to the project.
-- Adding tailwind css to dependencies
+- Adding CSS styling to main components such as font, color, padding etc.
-- Finished select role box
-- Added workflow
+- Added image src files to make it presentable.
-- Fixed icons

 ### Backend features updated

-- Added 4 API requests
+- Adding tailwind css to dependencies.
-- Added views to the database
+- Create server to run application.
-- Added new branches for endpoints
-- Token is generated
-- Generate JWT token
-- All 4 requests were tested on Postman API
-- team types and team roles controller and router were created

-### Frontend and Backend connectivity

-- Authentication login page
+- fixing image src errors.
+- General bugfixing.

 ---
 ## List all the features of the project